Skip to main content

 Secondary Research (Existing Data)

 Secondary research uses data that already exists — published by others for their own purposes.
-It is faster and cheaper than primary research but may not perfectly match your specific questions.
+It is faster and cheaper than primary research, and it is usually the right starting point for understanding a market landscape before you invest time in original research.
+The limitation is that it may not perfectly match your specific questions or target customer.

 • Industry reports: Gartner, Forrester, IBISWorld, and Statista publish detailed market analyses.
 Many have free summaries; full reports cost $1,000–$5,000.